canonical/checkbox/docs/tutorial/writing-tests/test-case.rst

 If asked to run a job that depends on another job, Checkbox will try to pull the other job and its dependencies automatically.
-If Checkbox is unable to do so we can always force this behaviour by listing the jobs in order of dependence in the run command:
+If Checkbox is unable to do so we can always force this behavior by listing the jobs in order of dependence in the run command:

 .. code-block:: none